 As an open data platform with a live link to Christian Aid databases, Helicopter gives access to some of the information that Christian Aid uses to make decisions on a day to day basis.

 In our systems, data is continually updated and improved, with the day to day use of the data now and again uncovering things that need to be tweaked.
-When using Helicopter, you may occasionally be looking at data that will subsequently change.
+When using Helicopter, you may sometimes be looking at data that will subsequently change.
 This is different from some of our other published resources, which are only released once we have gone through multiple further levels of checking and reconciliation.
 For instance, our annual report and audited accounts document is compiled once a year and is published at the end of a long process of auditing.
 This is the nature of ‘live open data’ and we believe that there is a benefit to making this kind of information available alongside more polished resources.

 What is planned for the future?